michaeljclark/glyb/README.md

 glyb includes an online multi-threaded MSDF renderer.
 This allows online MSDF atlas generation with any truetype font.
-Rendering signed distance field font atlases from truetype contours online is typically prohibitive due to CPU requirements, however, when spread over 8 to 16 cores, the latency becomes acceptable for real-time use.
+Rendering signed distance field font atlases from truetype contours online is typically prohibitive due to CPU usage, however, multi-threading reduces latency to acceptable for real-time use.
+Note: _msdfgen_ currently employs a simple n² algorithm for scanning contours which could be improved by spatial indexing and caching polynomial roots, so it will likely be possible to generate MSDF contours in real-time in the future.

 The project also contains several OpenGL examples using the library.